helton/hbox/README.md

 - **Support for Pipes**: Supports the use of pipes in `hbox run`, enabling efficient command chaining.
 - **Convenient Shims**: Creates `shims` (alias shortcuts) for all installed packages, simplifying command entry from `hbox run <package alias> <commands>` to `<package alias> <commands>`.
 - **Accessible Internal Binaries**: Provides direct access to internal binaries within images.
 Users can override the default entrypoint to access essential tools and utilities within containers directly.
-- **Customizable Environment Variables**: Allows setting environment variables for each package, enabling finer control over runtime configurations.]()
+- **Customizable Environment Variables**: Allows setting environment variables for each package, enabling finer control over runtime configurations.
 - **Support for Docker and Podman**: Provides seamless support for both Docker and Podman container engines, offering flexibility in container runtime choices.
+- **Custom Images**:
+  - **Building Custom Images**: Allows users to build custom images on demand, either replacing existing packages or introducing new ones.
+Users can define build contexts, Dockerfiles, and build arguments within the configuration file.
+  - **Dynamic Build Arguments**: Supports dynamic and user-defined build arguments, using internal variables like **hbox_package_name** and **hbox_package_version** to tailor the build process to specific needs.
+  - **Registry and Local Images**: Manages images pulled from registries and locally built images, providing flexibility in how images are sourced and utilized within the hbox environment.

 ## Installation